mgoltzsche/k8storagex/README.md

 projects where a PR build could inject malware into regular releases by manipulating the shared cache.

-Though the disadvantage of this approach is that the shared cache is only updated after a `PersistentVolume` is deleted which therefore must happen directly after each build.
-Unfortunately this is not the case in most static build pipelines.
+Though the the shared cache is only updated after a `PersistentVolume` is deleted which therefore must happen directly after each build but a PV cannot be deleted as long as a PVC/Pod is referring to it which is the case in e.g. a Tekton Pipeline.
-However such a build pipeline could dynamically spawn a separate Pod and PVC for the build and delete it afterwards.
-Alternatively (writing an own controller) on pod termination the PersistentVolume could be deleted.
+However one could write an own PV provisioning controller that, in addition to `rancher/local-path-provisioner`'s features, also watches the associated Pods and, on Pod termination (if Pod's `restartPolicy: Never`), commits the corresponding PV.

 ## Roadmap